jayrambhia/jayrambhia.github.com/_posts/2017-04-22-android-litho-gifs.markdown

 Now, we have different data on the screen.
 But, how would we update it in case we get some different data?

-### States
+### state
-Litho has something called `@State` where you can define and update the states of the component.
+Litho has something called `@State` where you can define and update the state of the component.
 But it's not so easy.
 There is some pre-defined APIs that are available and in `protected` scope so can't be called from outside. (eg. Activity).
 You could add a static methodin your Spec class which would trigger state update but it requires a `ComponentContext` and you could pass it from activitybut it would not work because it doesn't have any component bound to it.
 There aren't many (or any) example which would show how to update recyclerview's (adapter) data dynamically.

 ### Dynamic Updates